mfaani/mfaani/content/posts/interviewing/arrays/which-way-am-i-sorting.md

 #### And if I don't pass a block?
 It will make the array increasing.
-It feels natural...
+Increasing is more natural as that's how we'd list numbers from 1...n and we almost never list numbers n...1.

 ```swift
 let nums = [1,4,2,3]
 print(nums.sorted()) // [1,2,3,4]
 ```

+### $0 vs $1
+Never place the `$1` on the left side when sorting. `$0` is the first number, `$1` is the second number in the comparison.
+If you switch them then the order will get reversed.